-A world that is always struggling to accommodate the ever expanding population, the availability of free space has become a luxury.
+In a world that is always struggling to accommodate the ever-expanding population, the availability of free space has become a luxury.
 The furniture industry has thus far evolved with the changing demands, bringing smart innovations in the form of modular and expandable furniture.
 And among these modern innovations, one man has dared to do something that no one even thought about before.

 Well, it isn’t certainly a product of rocket science that’s for sure!
 However, the Fletcher Capstan Table is no doubt a product that has no equals.
 This unique, roundtable is capable of expanding to up to double its size, without taking up unnecessary space.
 It has been built on a system that contains expandable Leaves within, which gives you the chance to make the most out of the available space.